sachkeeratb/CSach-Interpreted/README.md

   let statement = "Nice to meet you!";
   println(statement);
   println();
-  print("The value of a is", 4, "and that's cool!");
+  print("The value of a is", a, "and that's cool!");
 };
 main();
 ```